letmp/dx11-particles/README.md

 DX11.Particles
 =================

 This pack is a collection of tools and techniques to handle particles in [vvvv](https://vvvv.org/).
-It emerged from a previous pack called DX11-Pointcloud.
-It offers a flexible way to deal with a high number of particles in an easy manner.
 It consists of many different emitters, selectors and modifiers that can be freely combined.
 It also includes tools for dealing with depth cameras like Kinect(1/2).

 The purpose of this pack is to create a central repository for modules and plugins related to particles processed on the GPU.